dawnieando/100-days-of-code/log.md

 **Thoughts** Starting from the beginning of the course and working through it quickly again is highly recommended.
 The second sweep through is making things much more solid in my mind.

+**Day 19: March 5th 2020**

+**Today's Progress** Worked again through week 4 of the Google IT Automation with Python course.
+Working through strings again, and simple scripts which multiply lengths of strings and return the string as a string as well as switching variables.
+I was pleased to be able to contribute to the forum on the course and help someone out who was struggling with a quiz by debugging their code and providing a solution.